njoroge-s/simple_shell/README.md

-Our simple c shell team project
+Our simple c shell team project between Serah and  Robert